profit first overview

 When in doubt, open an account!

-As a real estate investor, I’ve added a new account to the five essentials that I call the “OPM” account.
-This is where I place any private or hard money loans and rent deposits.
+As a real estate investor, I’ve added a new account to the five essentials: the “OPM” account.
+I place any private or hard money loans and rent deposits here.

-If a business owner needs a new place to hold resources for a specific need, they can simply create one by creating a new checking account!
+If a business owner needs a new place to store resources for a specific need, they can simply open a new checking account!

 It’s just that simple.